ECE444-2023Fall/UofT-EventHub/README.md

 ## Database design

+### Database Schema

 Credentials(<ins>username</ins>, password, type)
-- This table will hold the credentials of the users and organizers.
+> This table will hold the credentials of the users and organizers.
 - username is a key here.
 - password will be currently stored in plain text.
 - type here refers to either user or organizer.